msk-mind/luna/docs/contributing.md

 PRs should be merged by the author who created the PR.
 In order to merge a PR to **dev** branch, the PR should have
-- All checks (circleci tests, readthedocs) passed
+- All unit tests passed (via Github Actions)
 - At least 1 approval from a reviewer
 - No merge conflicts